ClairePleche/PCBS_srt/README.md

     return event.type == pygame.KEYDOWN and (event.key==pygame.K_a or event.key==pygame.K_d or event.key==pygame.K_k or event.key==pygame.K_SEMICOLON )

 ```
-##### Practice Block
+##### RANDOM (Practice and Control) Blocks
--> I had to define what the practice block would be.
+-> I had to define what the practice and control blocks would be.
 I created a panda data frame to store the results.
-Then created 'i' and assigned it to 0 to keep track of the number of trial (click/event). *'i' will be between 0 and 9 (so 10 values) in the practice blocks just as a practical thing (see later TEST blocks, in those it will allow to check for the number of times the 10 item sequence is repeated, and is useful for the analysis of the data to check progression over number of repetition)*
+Then created 'i' and assigned it to 0 to keep track of the number of trial (click/event). *'i' will be between 0 and 9 (so 10 values) in the practice blocks just as a practical thing (see later SEQUENCE blocks, in those it will allow to check for the number of times the 10 item sequence is repeated, and is useful for the analysis of the data to check progression over number of repetition)*
 ```
-def PRACTICE_BLOCK(N_BLOCK,tps):
+def RANDOM_BLOCK(N_BLOCK,tps):
     Results = pandas.DataFrame()
     i=0
     ...